🧪 Usage Guide

 Updating data in a collection#

-Any property of items in a collection can be updated using .update.
+Any property of records in a collection can be updated using .update.

 python